 Ran Boniu (冉百牛), also known as Ran Geng (冉耕), was a native of the state of Lu like Confucius and was born about seven years after him in 554 BC.
 Boniu, whose name literally meant “elder ox”, was also the father of another of Confucius’s disciples Ran Yong (冉雍), also known as Zhonggong (冉仲弓).
 Continue reading Disciples of Confucius: Ran Boniu

 Confucius attracted quite a following during his lifetime as a result of his reputation as a great teacher.
-It is traditionally believed he had as many as three thousand students, though only seventy-two were said to have truly mastered his teachings.
-In Sima Qian’s Records of the Grand Historian (史記/shǐjì) Confucius himself is quoted as saying that he had seventy-seven “scholars of extraordinary ability” who were able to understand his “instructions”.
-Continue reading Young pretenders and old companions: the disciples of Confucius in Book 1 of the Analects
+It is traditionally believed that he had as many as three thousand students, though only seventy-two were said to have truly mastered his teachings.
+In Sima Qian’s Records of the Grand Historian (史記/shǐjì) Confucius himself is quoted as saying that he had seventy-seven “scholars of extraordinary ability” who were able to understand his “instructions.”
+Continue reading Young pretenders and old companions: the followers of Confucius in Book 1 of the Analects

 Gongye Chang (公冶長), also known as Zichang (子長), Zizhi (子之), or Gongye Zhi (公冶芝), was born either in the state of Lu or the state of Qi.
 Despite having been imprisoned as a criminal, Confucius believed he was innocent and gave his daughter to him in marriage.